MicrosoftDocs/dataexplorer-docs/data-explorer/data-profile.md

 ## Explore the data profile

-Within the profile, explore information about columns and their top values.
+Within the profile, you can explore information about columns and their top values.
 Each column name is accompanied by a relevant statistic based on its data type, and selecting the column reveals more details specific to that data type:

 |Type|Statistic|On selection|
 |--|--|--|